How does Green Your Scene work?

 Set realistic targets about what you can achieve in a year of Green Your Scene, then spread your efforts over as much time and as many people as you like – make the programme work for you.

-Do I have to complete every action in the Green Your Scene guide?
+Do I have to complete every Mini throughout the year?

-Teams can choose from a range of actions – you can select the ones you want to complete to gain an award at any of our three levels.
+Teams can choose from a range of minis– you can select the ones you want to complete to gain an award at any of our three levels.
 You have the flexibility to do things you enjoy, are passionate about, and have the influence to change in your space.

 What support do you offer?

-The Sustainability Office Engagement Co-ordinator can answer questions or get support for you.
-Green Your Scene also includes student volunteers called Activators who can help you with event management, social media coverage, and highlighting the work you are doing etc.
+The Sustainability Office team can answer questions and connect you to the right people.
+Green Your Scene also includes support from our Tētēkura (Student Leads) including social media coverage, highlighting the work you are doing and more.

 The Sustainability Office also has many more resources for teams who register for Green Your Scene, to help with engagement and encouraging the changes you want to see.

-Is there a deadline for registering a Green Your Scene team?
+Is there a deadline for registering a team?

-Green Your Scene registrations will open on Monday 8 February 2021 and will be open for a month, closing on Friday 15 March 2021.
+Green Your Scene registrations will open on Monday 8 February and close Monday 15 March 2022.
 Registering at the start of the year means your team has time to complete the actions across the year and take advantage of training and support available from the Sustainability Office.
 If you miss the registration period and would still like to get started with Green Your Scene, contact the Sustainability Office to discuss your options.

-Is there a deadline for completing the Activity Report?
+Is there a deadline for completing the Mahi Tracker?

 How is our work towards Green Your Scene measured?

-Teams will complete their Activity Report by 3 September 2021 via email firstname.lastname@example.org.
+Complete a range of minis across the year (2x Minis for Seedling, 3x Minis for Sapling or Kowhai Project Mini for Kowhai).
+Teams will submit their completed Mahi Tracker by 4 October 2022 via email email@example.com.
 Once reviewed your team will get an email to confirm you have submitted for a Green Your Scene Award.

-The Activity Report and any evidence will be assessed by the Sustainability Office and if applicable a meeting to visit your team on site will be arranged so that any achievements that aren’t immediately visible can be shown/demonstrated/discussed.
+The Mahi Tracker and any evidence will be assessed by the Sustainability Office and if applicable a meeting to visit your team on site will be arranged so that any achievements that aren't immediately visible can be shown/demonstrated/discussed.

 My team received a Seedling Award last year, can we start on a Sapling Award or do we need another Seedling Award first?